Degree Requirements – QIPS

 The external practicum is in a work environment that is external to a student’s usual work environment and takes place after the student successfully completes the required courses in the MSc QIPS concentration.

-The reading courses can be taken from the courses offered through IHPME or elsewhere within the University, with express permission from the QIPS Program Director and the respective instructors.
+Students can opt to take elective courses offered through IHPME, or elsewhere within the University, with express permission from the QIPS Program Director and the respective instructors.

 The timing of the 6 required half courses in the Quality Improvement and Patient Safety concentration is as follows: